Skip to main content

 And finally, one more example from the healthcare industry:

-• IBM have developed a ‘Digital Health Pass’’ that acts as a multi-credential verifier, which was first used to verify COVID-19 vaccination.
+• IBM has developed a ‘Digital Health Pass’’ that acts as a multi-credential verifier, which was first used to verify COVID-19 vaccination.

 How do regulatory actions, such as the charges brought by the US Securities and Exchange Commission (SEC) against cryptocurrency exchanges Coinbase and Binance, impact the fintech sector?
 What factors influence the extent of their impact?